-Join Alan Simon for an in-depth discussion in this video Program adjustments, part of Manage Your Organization's Big Data Program.
+Join Alan Simon for an in-depth discussion in this video Program adjustments, part of Big Data Foundations: Program Management.

 - No matter how thorough of a job you've done…in creating your big data program roadmap,…you will almost certainly find yourself needing…to adjust that roadmap at some point…along the two or three year time frame…that your program will take.…When we find yourself needing to make changes…to your big data roadmap, there are many different reasons,…but they typically fall in one of four categories.…Business related, because of technology,…as a result of cross-program matters,…or because of something environmental…and outside your program, but which still results…in an impact on your big data efforts.…